mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### By a beginner for beginners

-Even though I've been experimenting with homelab for the past few years, I still consider myself a beginner, and this is a beginner-level guide.
+Even though I've been experimenting with homelab for the past few years, this was my first time building a server rack, so this is a beginner-level guide.

-Most other homelab authors write like they're building their 20th rack.
-They don't explain their thought process for choosing components or why they rejected alternatives.
-They've been doing it for so long that the decisions have become unconscious.
+Every other guide I've read sbout server racks reads like someone explaining their 20th rack.
+They don't explain how they chose components or why they rejected alternatives.
+They've been doing it for so long that the decisions are either unconscious or feel unworthy of mention.

 Because this is my first time building a server rack, I'm free from the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
-I'm walking you through how I approached the process for the first time so you can follow along.
+I'm walking you through how I approached the process for the first time.

 ### No conflict of interest